-Humble is an after-school equestrian program that immerses underprivileged children in all aspects of ranch life from riding and horse socialization, to husbandry and barn maintenance.
+Humble is an after-school equestrian program that immerses underprivileged communities in all aspects of ranch life from riding and horse socialization, to husbandry and barn maintenance.
 We work with our students to create a foundation of confidence around the stable, on horseback, and in everyday life.

 leveling An Unequal Playing Field